calvium/Enumerator/README.md

 This version (forked from the original at https://github.com/ScottSavarie/Enumerator) allows you to use insert the original artboard name and the page name as well as the numbering.

+It also includes portions of Sort Me 1.4 by Roman Shamin https://github.com/romashamin/sort-me-sketch in order to Sort the Resulting Artboards.

 ##Examples